 - Hot shoe In addition to accepting a flash, this now also has a digital audio interface for wireless connection of compatible microphones

 The first thing you notice on picking up the camera is its much-improved grip, which has the same taller and deeper profile as other recent full-frame Alpha models.
-It still lacks the sculpted, organic feel of the likes of the Canon EOS R6 and Nikon Z 6II, but it gives a much more secure feel in your hand compared to the A7 III.
+It still lacks the sculpted, organic feel of the likes of the Canon EOS R6 Mark II and Nikon Z 6II, but it gives a much more secure feel in the hand compared with the A7 III.

 This makes a big difference with larger telephoto lenses, such as 100-400mm or 70-200mm f/2.8 zooms.
-But there’s still very little space between the grip and lens, which can be awkward for users with large hands, or when you’re wearing thick winter gloves.
+There’s still very little space between the grip and lens, which can be awkward for users with large hands, or when wearing thick winter gloves.

 Another major design change comes with the mode dial, where the choice between still, video and S&Q (slow and quick) modes has been split off to a separate switch underneath, with a push-button lock on its front.
 The movie record button has also swapped places with the C1 button for easier access.
 But all the buttons are customisable, so photographers who are used to the previous layout can swap it back if they prefer.